Broadleaf Sage Herb

 Salvia officinalis

 Open-pollinated.
+Perennial to Zone 4.
 Grows up to 3', with fuzzy grey-green oblong leaves and blue flowers.
 Used fresh or dried.
 Tasty in stuffing blends, with eggs, cheese, poultry, pork.
 Sage tea dries up mothers’ milk and helps reduce hot flashes.
 Likes well-drained rich soil with good nitrogen content.
 Grows woody with age; replace every 3 years or so.
-Zone 4, but only one of our five plants survived the harsh winter of 2003–4. ~125 seeds/g.
+Only one of our five plants survived the harsh winter of 2003–4.
+Did not Mind the tough 2014–2015 winter. ~125 seeds/g.
 Especially attractive to pollinators.

 4664 Broadleaf Sage